Nikolaihoj1/wind-simulator-simhub/README.md

 # wind-simulator-simhub
 Wind simulator project for simhub

+Starting a repo for info about making a wind simulator with all the parts, cad files and help to assembly,

 All links are for danish websites if possible.
 But you should be able to source the parts on local vendors.

 Auduino UNO R3